 Like other estuaries, the bay is vulnerable to impacts associated with intensive residential and commercial development.
 Potential impacts include the long-term degradation as a result of nonpoint source pollution, as well as habitat loss and fragmentation.
-The proposed acquisition would help prevent such degradation by preserving intact an extensive ecosystem of forests, scrub, salt marshes, and freshwater wetlands.
+Acquisitions in this area would help prevent such degradation by preserving intact and extensive ecosystem of forests, scrub, salt marshes, and freshwater wetlands.
 Preserving the associated wetland and upland communities in the vicinity of the bay would also protect water quality by providing a substantial riparian buffer and maintaining the natural hydrology in the vicinity of the bay.
-The District currently owns 719 acres in fee simple in the West Bay Buffer.
+The District currently owns 719 acres in the West Bay Buffer.

-In addition to providing for water resource protection and public use, this acquisition would be consistent with several ongoing initiatives, including the West Bay Sector Plan.
+In addition to providing for water resource protection and public use, this acquisition will be consistent with several ongoing initiatives, including the West Bay Sector Plan.
 These initiatives also include efforts to restore seagrass communities in the bay and to improve the treatment and management of domestic wastewater.